WojciechGrochalski/RecrutationProject/README.md

 Adding a car to the database and occupying a parking space should be atomic: either both conditions are met, or the changes should be rolled back due to potential inconsistencies in the database.

 Questions
-- Should I delete records from the database about cars that have used the car park?
+- Should I delete records from the database about cars that have used the parking system?
 - Should car registration be validated in any way?
 - How should fee values be rounded?